maafiah/IdiomsResearch/README.md

 # Idioms Research repository

-A repository of data and links for reserach on idiomatic expressions
+A repository of data and links to data and the original research papers, for reserach on idiomatic expressions.

 For: linguistics, psycholinguistics, computational linguistics, education.